wp-plugins/fdsphotofeed-v100/readme.txt

 **REQUIREMENTS:**

 * wp-lightbox2 plugin for lightbox2 show.
-You may get it from here: `http://zeo.unic.net.my/notes/lightbox2-for-wordpress/`
+You may get it from [HERE](http://zeo.unic.net.my/notes/lightbox2-for-wordpress/ "wplightbox2 plugin")

 **COURTESY:**